Dr. Christi Barb

 I have specialized in the area of foreign accent modification since I started combining my studies in speech-language pathology with the teaching of English as a second language during my master degree.
 My program allowed me to integrate courses in cognitive psychology, psycholinguistics, and teaching English to speakers of other languages and I was very fortunate to have faculty advisors and a mentor who literally wrote the book on it.
 Drs.
 Harold Edwards’ and Kathy Strattman’s book, Accent Modification Manual, provided the basis of my dissertation research, my method, and my work.
 I applied the specifics of speech production and analysis that I learned in speech-language pathology to the classroom and individual instruction of English to speakers of other languages.
 I applied and honed my skills within academia and with business professionals.

 I have pursued and remained in this specialized field because I find it incredibly satisfying to help others open new doors and achieve their goals by improving the quality of their lives through better communication.
 I enjoy teaching in the classroom and in the university, but I love the focus that specialized instruction offers.
 People who choose to work with a coach are incredibly motivated and have an immediate need to apply their new skills to their professional lives.
-Whether working one-to-one, in small groups, or in workshops, I'm able to do more in-depth analysis of an individual's speech, identify goals, and create plans that fit specific speaking needs.
+By working one-to-one, I'm able to do more in-depth analysis of an individual's speech, identify goals, and create plans that fit specific speaking needs.

 Why use the term, Accentologist?
 I like it.
 I enjoy words, learning their definitions, hearing and feeling their sounds, and using them in unique and fun ways.